HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Experiment

-The comparative experiments results for the aircraft electromagnetic simulation dataset is shown in Tab. \ref{table_2}.
-It can be observed that our proposed method achieves the best recognition accuracy.
-When the number of training samples is shrinks to $300$ per class.
-It is shown in Tab. \ref{table_2} $\sim$ Tab. \ref{table_3} that while other methods generally suffers from a decline of accuracy, our method maintains the best performance, achieving the highest recognition accuracy $90.78\%$ among all the methods when there is only $300$ training sample remaining for each class.
+In this section, comparative experiments between proposed HRRPGraphNet and the existing methods are conducted on the the aircraft electromagnetic simulation dataset. {Comparative methods include traditional HRRP RATR methods (support vector machine (SVM)\cite{ref9}, linear discriminant analysis (LDA)\cite{ref10}, MSFKSPP-MMC\cite{ref**}), methods based on deep learning (recurrent neural network (RNN)\cite{ref8}, auto-encoder (AE)\cite{ref6}, long-short term memory (LSTM)\cite{ref5}, convolutional neural network (CNN)\cite{ref4}, 1-D ResNet\cite{ref7}, 1-DRCAE\cite{ref12}, 1-DAMRAE\cite{ref13}).} The comparative experiments results are shown in Table \ref{table_2}. {While traditional methods like LDA, and MSFKSPP-MMC generate competitive results, it can still be observed that our proposed method achieves the best recognition accuracy of $91.56\%$. when the number of training samples shrinks to $300$ per class.} Tables \ref{table_2}\textasciitilde \ref{table_3} shows that while other methods generally suffers from a decline of accuracy, our method maintains the best performance, achieving the highest recognition accuracy $90.78\%$.
 Considering efficiency and effectiveness as two important criteria, we report the F1 scores and the training times for 100 epochs of various deep learning RATR methods applied to the aircraft electromagnetic simulation dataset, as shown in Fig. \ref{Fig_4}.
-While sequence-based methods exhibit efficiency in training time, they suffer from sub-optimal performance as they do not adequately model internal relationships between range cells.
-In contrast, our graph-based method HRRPGraphNet can achieve fairly satisfactory performance by benefiting from the hidden information of HRRP structures, but the computational burden is slightly higher and could be improved in future research.
+While simple methods exhibit efficiency in training time, they suffer from sub-optimal performance as they do not adequately model internal relationships between range cells.
+In contrast, our graph-based HRRPGraphNet can achieve fairly satisfactory performance by benefiting from the hidden information of HRRP structures, yet the computational burden is higher and could be improved in future research (e.g. a more efficient adjacency matrix). {Moreover, while 1-DAMRAE also takes both local and global feature, its computational burden is even higher due to its complicated network structure of its LSTM context encoder, which further proves the efficiency of HRRPGraphNet.}